 Sunday 26th may 1940, 18.57 hrs. the signal “Commence Operation Dynamo” was received by Admiral Ramsey at Dover Castle.

-Although this was the official beginning of the historic Dunkirk Evacuation and the legend of the “Little Ships” almost 28,000 men had already been bought back to England by the Royal Navy.
+Although this was the official beginning of the historic Dunkirk Evacuation, almost 28,000 men had already been bought back to England by the Royal Navy.

 An armada of “Little ships” arrived at Sheerness to take on fuel, supplies and Royal Navy crews.
 It was at Sheerness when the first civilian boat crew volunteered to man their own craft on its passage to Dunkirk that the Legend of the Little Ships with their civilian crews was born.
 The number of small craft sent out from Sheerness was astonishing and included more than 100 motor boats, 10 lighters (flat bottomed motor barges), 7 skoots, (Skûtsje Dutch barges) 6 paddle steamers, 1 oil tanker and all available naval vessels.